 VaultPress, a part of JetPack, starts at $3.50 per month or $39 per year at the most basic level.
-Higher tiers provide more features, but even with the basic personal plan you get the features below in addition to just being able to do site backups.
-The downside is it’s not a one-time purchase.
-If you have multiple sites the cost can easily become too much, especially if you’re just starting out.
-You have to also have or create a WordPress.com account and JetPack account.
+Higher tiers provide more features, but even with the basic personal plan, you get the features below in addition to just being able to do site backups.
+The downside is it's not a one-time purchase.
+If you have multiple sites, the cost can quickly become too much, especially if you're starting.
+You also have to have or create a WordPress.com account and JetPack account.

 Backup Buddy (Premium)

-BackupBuddy is a great tool, but it’s far from free.
-While it doesn’t have a monthly fee like some services, which is great, it has a pretty high price tag at $80 for the lowest tier (supports one site).
-If you have multiple sites, you’re looking at even more.
+BackupBuddy is a great tool, but it's far from free.
+While it doesn't have a monthly fee like some services, which is excellent, it has a pretty high price tag at $80 for the lowest tier (supports one site).
+If you have multiple locations, you're looking at even more.

-You can have your backups automatically be sent to Amazon S3, Dropbox, FTP’d to a server or emailed to you.
-They also have their own cloud service that it’s compatible with called Stash.
-Not only is it good for backups, but it’s handy if you ever need to move or copy a site.
+You can have your backups automatically be sent to Amazon S3, Dropbox, FTP'd to a server, or emailed to you.
+They also have their cloud service that it's compatible with called Stash.
+Not only is it suitable for backups, but it's handy if you ever need to move or copy a site.

 There are many more WP backup plugins and services out there, as well.
-But no matter what you decide to use, just make sure you’re taking regular backups and storing them somewhere other than on your server.
+But no matter what you decide to use, make sure you're making regular backups and storing them somewhere other than on your server.